dnessill/reproductions/ldap-identity-provider/README.md

 # ldap-identity-provider
+This reproduction mean to be a simulation of an LDAP Server used as Identiy Provider for validating access users.
+In addtional, the LDAP Server stores users and groups so that OpenShift Container Platform can sync those LDAP records with internal OpenShift Container Platform records, enabling you to manage your groups in one place.

-This pipeline creates the following two objects:
+This reproduction is composed by the following 3 different GitOps Applications:
-   - A Server OpenLDAP pod used uas Identity Provider.
+   - A Server OpenLDAP pod used as Identity Provider.
    - A Client phpLDAPadmin pod used as tool connected to the LDAP Server.
+   - Ldap-sync configuration used to sync users and groups.

 In this reproduction the LDAP Server is deployed inside the OpenShift Cluster so that its installation can be automated with ArgoCD.
 This means that all the communication between the OCP Cluster and the LDAP Server is internal to the Cluster.